madetech/handbook/roles/README.md

 We want to foster a culture where everybody feels empowered to do their role and as they feel comfortable and ready push in any direction they wish.

+## Traits

+Traits are additional needs and expectations that staff can take upon themselves to fulfill for the company.

+> a distinguishing quality or characteristic, typically one belonging to a person.

+You can see traits as bolt-ons to a specific role, they may also be seen as accolades.

+For example if you are an Engineer regularly mentoring and pairing with lesser experienced colleagues then it's right that we recognise this.

+Traits were also introduced to help with provided longer term goals for staff.
+If you're an Engineer seeking more from your role but unsure of what direction to go in then traits are a good starting place to provide more value to the company.